laurent22/joplin/README.md

 Joplin notes can be opened and edited using an external editor of your choice.
 It can be a simple text editor like Notepad++ or Sublime Text or an actual Markdown editor like Typora.
 In that case, images will also be displayed within the editor.
 To open the note in an external editor, click on the icon in the toolbar or press Ctrl+E (or Cmd+E).
 Your default text editor will be used to open the note.
 If needed, you can also specify the editor directly in the General Options, under "Text editor command".

-# Attachments / Resources
+# Attachments

 Any kind of file can be attached to a note.
-In Markdown, links to these files are represented as a simple ID to the resource.
+In Markdown, links to these files are represented as a simple ID to the attachment.
 In the note viewer, these files, if they are images, will be displayed or, if they are other files (PDF, text files, etc.) they will be displayed as links.
 Clicking on this link will open the file in the default application.

 On the **desktop application**, images can be attached either by clicking on "Attach file" or by pasting (with Ctrl+V) an image directly in the editor, or by drag and dropping an image.

 Resources that are not attached to any note will be automatically deleted after 10 days (see [rationale](https://github.com/laurent22/joplin/issues/154#issuecomment-356582366)).

 **Important:** Resources larger than 10 MB are not currently supported on mobile.
 They will crash the application when synchronising so it is recommended not to attach such resources at the moment.
 The issue is being looked at.

+## Downloading attachments

+The way the attachments are downloaded during synchronisation can be customised in the Configuration screen, under "Attachment download behaviour".
+The default option ("Always") is to download all the attachments, all the time, so that the data is available even when the device is offline.
+There is also the option to download the attachments manually (option "Manual"), by clicking on it, or automatically (Option "Auto"), in which case the attachments are downloaded only when a note is opened.
+These options should help saving disk space and network bandwidth, especially on mobile.

 # Notifications